hpcosta/PreProcessor/README.md

 1. Import the code to your Java editor.

 2. Copy the folder 'config' and 'internalResources' to the root of your project (it should be at the same level as the src folder).
-	* the folder 'internalResources' contains models for the:
+	* The folder 'internalResources' contains models for the:
-		* TreeTagger
+		* TreeTagger (English, French, German, Italian, Portuguese and Spanish)
-		* OpenNLP
+		* OpenNLP (tokeniser, sentence splitter and NER - only for English)
-		* Stanford NLP
-		* and Stopword Lists
+		* Stopword files (German, English, Italian, Portuguese and Spanish)

-	* the folder 'config' contains configuration files for the TreeTagger.
-You need to configure the treetagger.properties file.
+	* The folder 'config' contains a configuration file for the TreeTagger.
+You will need have the TreeTagger intalled in your computer an configure the treetagger.properties file.

 ## 3.1 External Libraries